Champii/rsh/README.md

 - Pipes
 - Builtins (job, bg, for, if, ...)
+- Override env with exports
 - Background jobs
-- Config file
-- Prompt management
 - Scripting